Keats/tera/README.md

 Macros can be called recursively but there is no limit to recursion so make sure you macro ends.

-There are a few restrictions to the content inside macros: no macros definitions, includes or blocks.
+There are a few restrictions to the content inside macros: no macros definitions or blocks are allowed.